 This is a one-year course of thirty 90-minue seminars, as well as directed reading, examining Freud’s work.
 You will be given the opportunity to become familiar with original texts as the course follows the evolution of Freud’s thinking.
-Freud’s ideas will be contextualised and, you will be introduced to their more contemporary forms in psychoanalysis today, as it is practised in the British clinical tradition of Klein, the Independents and the modern ‘London’ Freudians.
+Freud’s ideas will be contextualised and you will be introduced to their more contemporary forms in psychoanalysis today, as it is practised in the British clinical tradition of Klein, the Independents and the modern ‘London’ Freudians.

 Classical Freudian Theory

-Applicants with no previous experience of psychoanalytic theory should complete our introductory course ‘Introduction to psychoanalytic theories and concepts’
+Applicants with no previous experience of psychoanalytic theory should complete SIP’s Introduction to psychoanalytic theories and concepts course

 You should work or be volunteering in a situation that is primarily aimed at helping others.
-You should have regular one-to-one contact with, for example, clients, students or patients and, the contact should not be diluted by too great an administrative role.
+You should have regular one-to-one contact with, for example, clients, students or patients, and the contact should not be diluted by too great an administrative role.

-- Infant Observation: 2021-22: £1,250 (includes £200 deposit) + £53 DBS check fee (if required)|
+|2023-24 Infant Observation||£1,491 (includes £200 deposit, payable upon submission of application) + £53 DBS check fee (if required)|

 In addition to training fees you should budget for such things as training therapy, supervision, books, stationery and travel.

->> Please ensure you read over our payment terms here.
+>> Please ensure you read over SIP’s payment terms and conditions here.

-The Iris Tute Bursaries
+Iris Tute Bursaries